 Treating a local recurrence

-Treatment for a local recurrence typically starts with an operation and may include radiation if you haven't had it before, chemotherapy and hormone therapy.
+Treatment for a local recurrence typically starts with an operation and may include radiation if you haven't had it before.
+Chemotherapy and hormone therapy may also be recommended.

 If your first breast cancer was treated with mastectomy and the cancer comes back in the chest wall, you may have surgery to remove the new cancer along with a margin of normal tissue.

 - Radiation therapy.
-Radiation therapy uses high-energy X-rays to kill cancer cells and shrink tumors.
-If you did not have radiation therapy for your first breast cancer, your doctor may recommend it now.
+Radiation therapy uses high-energy beams, such as X-rays, to kill cancer cells.
+If you didn't have radiation therapy for your first breast cancer, your doctor may recommend it now.
 But if you had radiation after a lumpectomy, radiation to treat the recurrence isn't usually recommended because of the risk of side effects.

 Treating a regional recurrence

+- Surgery.
 If it's possible, surgery to remove the cancer is the recommended treatment for a regional recurrence.
-Your surgeon may also remove the lymph nodes under your arm (axillary dissection) if they're still present.
-Sometimes radiation therapy may be used after surgery.
+Your surgeon may also remove the lymph nodes under your arm if they're still present.

-If surgical removal isn't possible, radiation therapy may be used as the main treatment.
-Chemotherapy or hormone therapy also may be recommended as the main treatment or may follow surgery or radiation.
+- Drug treatments.
+Chemotherapy, targeted therapy or hormone therapy also may be recommended as the main treatment or may follow surgery or radiation.

 Treating a metastatic recurrence

-- Hurria A. Follow-up for breast cancer survivors: Patterns of relapse and long-term complications of therapy. http://www.uptodateonline.com/home/index.html.
-Accessed March 19, 2011.
+- Hurria A, et al. Patterns of relapse and long-term complications of therapy in breast cancer survivors. http://www.uptodate.com/home.
+Accessed March 13, 2014.

 - Pruthi S (expert opinion).
 Mayo Clinic, Rochester, Minn.
-April 11, 2011.
+March 17, 2014.